Become a Facilitator

 Our educational model is based on valuing lived experience and using co-production.
 Peer and Practitioner Facilitators work together in equal partnership to co-design and co-deliver a variety of interactive and engaging courses.
 To do this we need a broad range of lived experience and professional expertise.
 Our Associate Model allows those interested in this way of working to engage with us to develop a diverse range of courses for our students.

-Jersey Recovery College employs Peer Trainers to share insights learned from their own mental health difficulties, or experiences as carers, with our students.
+Peer Facilitators share insights learned from their own mental health difficulties, or experiences as carers, with our students.
 Their expertise is essential to our courses and demonstrates hope to our students.

-We encourage anyone interested in becoming a Jersey Recovery College Trainer to attend two of our Recovery College courses to experience the role in action and to learn about our approach to recovery and education.
-For more information on when we are next recruiting, please contact email@example.com.
+We encourage anyone interested in becoming a Jersey Recovery College Facilitator to attend a Recovery College course to experience the role in action and to learn about our approach to recovery and education.
+If you’d like to make a difference, please contact email@example.com.

 Submit an idea for a course

 We are always looking for ideas for courses to programme.
 This could be a course you would like to design yourself, or a course idea you would like us to design for you to attend.
 If you have a course idea please contact us at firstname.lastname@example.org or click the link.